bbkane/www.bbkane.com/content/blog/Software-Engineering-Ideas-That-Influence-Me/index.md

 - [What Isn't Your System Supposed to Do? by Hillel Wayne - YouTube](https://www.youtube.com/watch?v=d9cM8f_qSLQ) - a SUPER good introduction into how to think about distributed systems and where they can go wrong.
 - [Reliable software: An interview with Jon Gjengset - timClicks (Tim McNamara)](https://timclicks.dev/podcast/reliable-software-an-interview-with-jon-gjengset) - extremely interesting talk about the 'spectrum' of testing software (with a focus on Rust).
 I've listened to this a few times and I think I'm actually due for another listen
 - [Systems Correctness Practices at Amazon Web Services – Communications of the ACM](https://cacm.acm.org/practice/systems-correctness-practices-at-amazon-web-services/) - article about how AWS ensures their distributed systems are correct.
 Covers some of the same things as previous links but also some specific problems they've faced (education, metastability).
+- [Turso simulator README](https://github.com/tursodatabase/turso/tree/main/simulator) - an implementation of DST for a SQL database.
+It has a good explanation of the different parts involved.

 # Platforms